Heritage at the movies

 While Victor Hugo is forced to go into exile with his family in Brussels, Jersey and Guernsey following the coup d'état of December 1851, Juliette follows her lover who systematically installs her near his place of residence.
 After the death of Adèle, Victor Hugo's wife, Juliette shares more of the writer's life.
 She died in May 1883 after 50 years of devotion.

-It was during the 1925 International Exhibition of Decorative Arts that the Italian architect Gio Ponti befriended Tony Bouilhet, heir to the Christofle company.
-The Bouilhet family entrusted Gio Ponti with the construction of their country house on the hill of Saint-Cloud, which was at the time a testing ground for modernist architects such as Le Corbusier and Auguste Perret.
+It was at the 1925 Exposition Internationale des Arts Décoratifs thatItalian architect Gio Ponti befriended Tony Bouilhet, heir to Christofle.
+The Bouilhet family entrusted Gio Ponti with the construction of their country house on the hill of Saint-Cloud, then a testing ground for modernist architects such as Le Corbusier and Auguste Perret.

 Gio and Tony were thinking of calling the villa the Saint-Cloudienne, when something happened to change the course of events.
 One of the architect's nieces by marriage, Carla Borletti, only eighteen at the time, came to Paris with her father on a business trip.
 Gio introduced her to Tony.
 It was love at first sight: they married a year later, in September 1928.
 For Ponti, an angel had flown into Tony's life, so the villa was eventually christened Villa l'Ange Volant.

 L'Ange volant is the only villa built in France by the celebrated Milanese architect and designer, and is one of his masterpieces.